amritasanjay875/To-Do-Application/README.md

 # REST API

 A simple To-Do application built with React and Express.js, featuring functionalities for adding to-do items, viewing list of to-do items, marking to-do items as Done and deleting to-do items.
-The app is deployed at: .

 ## Functionalities